Frank Soane gave a lifetime of service to the Bath Club

 He first played for Oldfield Park R.F.C. in 1880 and joined the Bath Club in the 1881-82 season, making an impromptu debut after going to watch a match at Lambridge where Bath were a man short.
 Playing in his trousers and shirt, Bath were so impressed with his robust play that they asked him to play again, thus triggering a lifetime of service to the club.

 In addition to his inspired captaincy over 8 successive years, Frank Soane was an influential driving force in the move of the club to the Recreation Ground.
-For years, Bath had been nomadic, playing on grounds at Kensington Meadows, Lambridge and Henrietta Park before in 1894 he chaired the negotiations with the Bath and County Recreation Ground Company to move their permanent home to land at Pulteney Meadows, the site of the current “Rec”.
+For years, Bath had been nomadic, playing on grounds at Kensington Meadows, Lambridge and Henrietta Park amongst others before in 1894 he chaired the negotiations with the Bath and County Recreation Ground Company to move their permanent home to land at Pulteney Meadows, the site of the current “Rec”.
 His last appearance for Bath came in 1899 against Bristol, although he remained a towering presence off the field until his death at the age of 66 in 1932.